Mohamed3mad123/Nova-Retail-Database/README.md

 ### ✅ Multi-Vendor Products

-The database supports products supplied by multiple vendors with different agreed purchase prices.
+A product can be supplied by multiple vendors with different agreed purchase prices.

-Example:

 ```text
 Wireless Gaming Mouse